(To go directly to the page “Short Stories” click the link)

 The next lesson was to write a short story, which I did.
 He had very encouraging things to say about it and the class had mixed comments, but most of them helpful.

 Before the class ended, he stressed the great importance of practice — he said, “Write something every day.
 Set aside two hours and write something, anything.
 Write, write, write.”
 Practice.
 He also recommended that we not imbibe or try to relax in any artificial way, that we stay real and without distractions — a candle was permitted, Stephen Halpern-type sounds in the background perhaps.

 “‘Happiness’ is a pointless goal.
 Don’t compare yourself with other people, compare yourself with who you were yesterday.
 No one gets away with anything, ever, so take responsibility for your own life.
 You conjure your own world, not only metaphorically but also literally and neurologically.
 These lessons are what the great stories and myths have been telling us since civilisation began.”

 #FromNowOn she intends to retake the advice of her teacher of long ago and start practicing writing again.
-So a new page entitled Short Stories will be devoted to including the most recent writing she is doing at Ms. Jackie of all Trades SpoolTeacher.
-Whenever a new story has been ‘published’ there, the Short Story page here will be replaced with the latest, most recent content from there.
+So a new page entitled Short Stories will be devoted to link to the practice writing she is doing at Ms. Jackie of all Trades SpoolTeacher.
+Whenever a new story has been ‘published’ there, the Short Story page here will be updated with another link to the most recent content from there.

 “What if he asks us to read them aloud?” aside, here is a link to the page Short Stories.
 Feel free to comment here, there or anywhere Ms. SpoolTeacher expounds around.